 More recently, the Friends has been inspired by the Housing First movement to create permanent housing for homeless individuals.
 Housing First shows that homeless people are more able to rebuild their lives when provided with permanent housing first and then receiving support services, rather than the other way around.

 In 2008, the Friends purchased a duplex in Florence to be a residence for six chronically homeless individuals; this house is called Yvonne’s House, and now is owned and managed by ServiceNet.
 In 2011, the Friends purchased another duplex in downtown Northampton; called the Gandara-Friends House, this house is a permanent residence for six homeless people who are also committed to recovery from substance abuse and is now owned and managed by the Gandara Center.
-Most recently, the Friends purchased another house for unaccompanied homeless youth; this house is now owned and managed by Dial/Self, and houses 8 young people.
-Currently we’re collaborating with other agencies in the creation of new housing for homeless individuals with disabilities.
+Our next project involved purchasing another residence for unaccompanied homeless youth.
+This house is now owned and managed by Dial/Self, and houses 8 young people.
+After that project, we purchased a residence to turn into permanent housing for individuals with disabilities.
+Please stay tuned for our next housing solution project.